Melioidosis: Intensive phase

-Intravenous ceftazidime is the current drug of choice for treatment of acute melioidosis and should be administered for at least 10 to 14 days.
+Intravenous ceftazidime is the current drug of choice for the treatment of acute melioidosis and should be administered for at least 10 to 14 days.
 Meropenem, imipenem and the cefoperazone-sulbactam combination (Sulperazone) are also effective.
 Intravenous amoxicillin-clavulanate (co-amoxiclav) may be used if none of the above four drugs is available; co-amoxiclav prevents death from melioidosis as well as ceftazidime.
-Co-amoxiclav is also used if patient has allergy towards sulfonamide, unable to tolerate co-trimaxazole, in pregnant patients or in children.
-High dose of co-amoxiclav (20 mg/kg for amoxicillin and 5 mg/kg for clavulanate) is recommended to prevent treatment failures.
+Co-amoxiclav is also used if the patient has an allergy towards sulfonamide, unable to tolerate co-trimoxazole, in pregnant patients or children.
+A high dose of co-amoxiclav (20 mg/kg for amoxicillin and 5 mg/kg for clavulanate) is recommended to prevent treatment failures.
 Intravenous antibiotics are given for a minimum of 10 to 14 days.
 The median fever clearance time in melioidosis is 9 days.
-The treatment duration is in accordance with Darwin melioidosis treatment guidelines where there is low rate of recrudescence and relapse.
+The treatment duration is in accordance with Darwin melioidosis treatment guidelines where there is a low rate of recrudescence and relapse.

-Meropenem is the preferred antibiotic therapy for neurological melioidosis and those with septic shock admitted into intensive care units.
-Co-trimoxazole is recommended in addition to ceftazidime for neurological melioidosis, osteomyelitis, septic arthritis, skin and gastrointestinal infection, and deeply seated abscess.
+Meropenem is the preferred antibiotic therapy for neurological melioidosis and for those with septic shock admitted into intensive care units.
+Co-trimoxazole is recommended in addition to ceftazidime for neurological melioidosis, osteomyelitis, septic arthritis, skin and gastrointestinal infection, and deeply seated abscesses.
 For deep-seated infections such as abscesses of internal organs, osteomyelitis, septic arthritis, and neurological melioidosis, the duration of antibiotics given should be longer (up to 4 to 8 weeks).
 The time taken for the fever to be resolved can be more than 10 days in those with deep-seated infection.
 According to the 2020 Revised Royal Darwin Hospital Guideline, the dosage for intravenous ceftazidime is 2g 6-hourly in adults (50 mg/kg up to 2g in children less than 15 years old).
 The dosage for meropenem is 1g 8-hourly in adults (25 mg/kg up to 1g in children).
 Acquired resistance to ceftazidime, carbapenems, and co-amoxiclav is rare in the intensive phase but resistance to cotrimoxazole during eradication therapy is technically difficult to assess.
-There are no differences between using cefoperazone/sulbactam or ceftazidime to treat melioidosis as both shows similar death rates and disease progression following treatment.
+There are no differences between using cefoperazone/sulbactam or ceftazidime to treat melioidosis as both show similar death rates and disease progression following treatment.
 However, data are lacking to recommend cefoperazone/sulbactam usage.
 For those with kidney impairment, the dosage of ceftazidime, meropenem, and co-trimoxazole should be lowered.
-Once the clinical condition improved, meropenem can be switched back to ceftazidime.
+Once the clinical condition improves, meropenem can be switched back to ceftazidime.